 Lake Kivu, on the western boundary of Rwanda, is one of Africa's Great Lakes.
-This scenic lake is a stopping off point between a visit to the primate hotspot of Nyungwe Forest and the gorilla trekking of Volcanoes National Park.
-So it provides a relaxing interlude between primate and game-viewing.
+This scenic lake is a stopping off point between a visit to the primate hotspot of Nyungwe Forest National Park and the gorilla trekking of Volcanoes National Park.

 Steep forested hills plunge into this beautiful Rift Valley lake with its palm-fringed little sandy bays.
 A wild roller-coaster road connects the three resort towns of Gisenyi, Kibuye and Cyangugu.
 It meanders through lush terraced fields and patches of misty rain forest.
 Occasionally it offers sweeping views over the blue waters.
 And behind the lake is the spectacular backdrop of the Virunga volcanic mountains.